deeptools/deepTools/manual/GalaxyHelp.md

 * Operate on genomic intervals
 * BEDtools

 Each tool's function is explained within Galaxy.
-Do browse those tools as they might be inspiring new angles of analyses for you!
+Do browse those tools as they will give you a very good glimpse of the scope of possible analyses!

 <a name="textfiles">